Barbie doesn’t have a story.

 One of my favorite quotes from the movie: “Even if you can’t make it perfect, you can make it better” sums up my view on feminism and the feminist movement.
 A lot of times when I discuss the ills of the world with my friends ( and anyone willing to listen), there’s a lot of acknowledgement that things are wrong, but then I also hear a lot of resignation.
 Statements like “Men and women can never be equal”,” it is an unrealistic goal”, “That’s just the way the world is”…

 My response to that is to ask if that means we have to stop trying to make the world better?
-I say the fact that we cannot envision a world where gender equality is a reality does not mean we have to stop working and fighting to tip the equality scale, even just the slightest, in our lifetime.
-It doesn’t mean we don’t work to put as many cracks as we possibly can in that glass ceiling . it doesn’t mean we accept the status quo.
+I tell them that the fact that we cannot envision a world where gender equality is a reality does not mean we have to stop working and fighting to tip the equality scale, even just the slightest, in our lifetime.
+It doesn’t mean we don’t work to put as many cracks as we possibly can in that glass ceiling .
+It doesn’t mean we accept the status quo.
 Because if the women of the past had accepted the status quo, I probably wouldn’t have the education or resources to be writing this blog post right now.

 There are lots of takeaways from this movie.
 America Ferrera’s monologue voiced all my thoughts about how skewed up societal expectations for women are.
 The Ken storyline portrays how men themselves can be victims of patriarchy.
 There were also references to racism, mental health challenges of the twenty-first century, family, friendship, and leadership.
 Overall, it was a good watch.